-How to adjust Home button “clicks” on iPhone 7
+How to adjust Home button “clicks”

 2) You’ll see the same “Choose Your Click” assistant like in the iOS setup assistant.
 Again, you get to choose between three degrees of “clickeness” for the Home button— Light (1), Medium (2) and Heavy (3).

 After selecting your desired click intensity, “press” the Home button to feel it immediately without needing to close out Settings.